MLH-Fellowship/standupSummary/README.md

 Now, to install the front-end, nagivate to `/client` folder and run `npm install`; and to install the back-end, navigate to `standupSummary/server/` and run `pip install -r requirements.txt`.

 ### Database
-Once you have installed the dependencies for the project, let's create the sqlite3 database `login.db` locally on your machine.
+Once you have installed all the dependencies, let's create the sqlite3 database `login.db` locally on your machine.
 To start, navigate to the `/server` folder and run:

 ```